9 Best Mushroom Coffee Brands

 If it’s the wellness benefits you’re after by glugging back a cup of this somewhat earthy brew (as we assume it is), then ingredient quality is something you’re going to want to pay close attention to.

-Some brands are entirely organic while others are non-GMO only.
-Some focus on locally grown ‘shrooms while others source meticulously from abroad.
-And since it’s mushroom coffee we’re talking about here, you’ll find that certain brands prioritize fair trade where their competitors don’t.
+Some brands use entirely organic ingredients, whereas others are non-GMO only.
+Some focus on locally grown ‘shrooms while others source ingredients meticulously from abroad.
+And since it’s mushroom coffee we’re talking about here, you’ll find that certain brands prioritize fair-trade ingredients whereas their competitors don’t.

 If you’re a stickler for quality, be prepared to pay a slightly higher price for your healthy, mushroom-dosed cup.